-I strongly recommend visitors to pre-order their tickets online before their visit because you would probably avoid a long queue (under the sun) as the palace is crowded all year round.
-The best time is to visit Versailles early in the morning (before the big tour groups arrive).
-If you are visiting Paris and are planning to visit a couple of museums and tourist spots in a few days, I suggest purchasing the Paris Museum Pass.
+The best time is to visit Versailles early in the morning (before any big tour groups arrive); and if you are visiting Paris and are planning to visit a couple of museums and tourist spots in a few days, get a Paris Museum Pass.
 The pass offers access to many museums in the city, and Versailles – it saves a lot of time lining up and running around for tickets everywhere you go.
 Most importantly, you can skip the line and enter the premises without any hassle.
 Check out My Art Tour with Paris Museum Pass to find out more about some of the most prestigious art museums not only in Paris but in the world.

 Pre-order online, or call FNAC: